 A gaslighter will never admit they are wrong, therefore exuding toxic behaviors.

 Of course, everyone gets angry from time to time.
-But anger in a relationship with a toxic person can be especially draining to the partner that has to experience it.
+But anger in a relationship with a toxic person can be especially draining to the partner who has to experience it.

 If you find that your moods swing to and fro, so much that the tiniest thing sets you off, or if you know your anger keeps your partner walking on eggshells around you, it’s time to reevaluate your behavior.